JetBrains/Qodana/topics/qodana-ide-plugin.md

 [//]: # (title: Qodana IDE plugin)

-The Qodana IDE plugin is a JetBrains IDE plugin that binds Qodana reports, both stored locally or in Qodana Cloud, with your project opened in an IDE.
+The Qodana IDE plugin is a JetBrains IDE plugin that binds Qodana reports, both stored locally and in Qodana Cloud, with your project opened in the IDE.

 By default, this plugin is available in all JetBrains IDEs starting from version 2022.3.
 Otherwise, you can install it using [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/16938-qodana).